-Consumers Energy Company makes sure that the energy consumers in Michigan have the power to crank up their heaters and the gas to fire up their stoves.
+Consumers Energy Company makes sure that energy consumers in Michigan have the power to crank up their heaters and the gas to fire up their stoves.
 The company's operating area includes all 68 counties of Michigan's lower peninsula.
-All told, Consumers Energy (the primary operating unit of CMS Energy) has a generating capacity of 6,130 MW (primarily fossil-fueled), and distributes electricity to 1.8 million customers and natural gas to 1.7 million customers.
+All told, Consumers Energy (the primary operating unit of CMS Energy) has a generating capacity of more than 8,330 MW (primarily fossil-fueled), and distributes electricity to 1.8 million customers and natural gas to 1.8 million customers.
 Included in the utility's arsenal of power production is electricity generated from fossil-fueled, nuclear, wind, and hydroelectric power plants.
 Utility customers are a mix of residential, commercial, and diversified industrial clients.

 In addition to its electric and gas utility service, the company operates 12 coal-fired and two oil-fired generating plants, 13 hydroelectric plants, a pumped storage generating plant, and several combustion-turbine plants that produce electricity when needed during peak demand periods.

 Consumers Energy provides electric service to 275 cities and villages in 61 counties in Michigan.
 Principal cities served are Battle Creek, Bay City, Cadillac, Flint, Grand Rapids, Jackson, Kalamazoo, Midland, Muskegon and Saginaw.
 It provides natural gas service in 44 of the 68 counties in Michigan's Lower Peninsula.
 It serves an area that includes 215 cities and villages.
 Among the principal cities served are Bay City, Flint, Jackson, Kalamazoo, Lansing, Macomb, Midland, Royal Oak, Saginaw, and Warren.
 More than one-half of the utility's gas customers are in metro Detroit.